medialab/gazouilloire/README.md

     ```
     gazou run path/to/collection/directory
     ```

+## Disk space
+Before starting the collection, you should make sure that you will have enough disk space.
+It takes about 1Go per million tweets collected (**without** images and other media contents).

+You should also consider starting gazouilloire in [multi-index mode](docs/multiindex.md) if the collection is planed to exceed
+100 million tweets.

 ## Export the tweets in CSV format
 - Data is stored in your ElasticSearch, which you can direcly query.
 But you can also export it easily in csv format: